 Notaries in Florida, Maine, South Carolina and Nevada are authorized to solemnize marriage ceremonies.
 Sometimes couples choose to be married at sea, on a cruise ship or a private vessel.
 Does a notary at sea have notary authority?

 In Florida, state waters are generally defined as 3 geographic miles from the coastline seaward on the Atlantic Ocean, and 9 geographic miles from the coastline seaward on the Gulf of Mexico.
-Beyond state waters, in international waters, the notary does not have authority.
+Beyond state waters, in international waters, the notary at sea does not have authority.

 To determine the exact location of the ship, a notary at sea should contact the captain or someone qualified to make that judgment.